IABTechLab/uid2docs/api/v1/guides/advertiser-dataprovider-guide.md

 ### Use an incremental process to continuously update UID2

-Continuously update and maintain UID2-based audiences utilizing the preceding steps.
+Continuously update and maintain UID2-based audiences by following the preceding steps.

 The response from the [UID2 retrieval step](#retrieve-a-uid2-for-pii-using-the-identity-map-endpoints) contains mapping information.
 Cache the mapping between PII (`identifier`),  UID2 (`advertising_id`), and salt bucket (`bucket_id`), along with a last updated timestamp.